AngusJohnson/Clipper2/Docs/readme.md

 ### PreserveCollinear property:

 This property only pertains to **closed paths**.
-Paths commonly have consecutive edges that are collinear, where the shared vertex can be removed and paths simplified without altering the shapes of these paths.
+Paths will sometimes have consecutive edges that are collinear, where the shared vertex can be removed and paths simplified without altering the shapes of these paths.
 This simplification is frequently though not always preferred when clipping.
 However, when consecutive edges are collinear and reverse back 180 degrees causing linear spikes, these are almost never desired.
 Linear spikes will always be removed from closed path solutions irrespective of the ``PreserveCollinear`` property.<br>

 Example: